tsenhungwu/Data-Engineer-Project/Isongs/README.md

 The log files in the dataset I worked with are partitioned by year and month.

-For example, here are filepaths to two files in this dataset:
+For example, here are file paths to two files in this dataset:

     log_data/2018/11/2018-11-12-events.json
     log_data/2018/11/2018-11-13-events.json